forbesmyester/remark-unixpipe/README.md

 **remark-unixpipe** will, for a [Code Block](https://github.com/syntax-tree/mdast#code) with the `lang` "unixpipe", pipe it's body through the command specified in it's `meta`.

-This means the following code:
+## This means the following code:

+    This is above

     ```unixpipe env PUNCTUATION="!" ./res/shell_runner | sed 's/^/    /'
     Hello ${NAME}${PUNCTUATION}
     ```

+    This is below

-Results in:
+## Results in:

+This is above

     $ INPUT="$(cat /dev/stdin)"
     $ echo "$INPUT"